 Over $130 million in research expenditures in 2016-17

 In support of its efforts, the TTO educates faculty, staff, and students about commercialization and intellectual property.
-Contact the TTO to have it talk to your group on campus about commercialization and intellectual property.
+Contact the TTO to have it present to your group on campus about commercialization and intellectual property.

 Tommy Martindale, Director